sphilee/jsPDF-CustomFonts-support/README.md

 [jsPDF libary](http://parall.ax/products/jspdf)

-I do not claim to be the author of the jsPDF library, this code simply adds preliminary custom support.
+I do not claim to be the author of the jsPDF library, this code simply adds preliminary custom fonts support.

 ## Version History